dtcu0ng/H81M-DS2-Hackintosh/README.md

 | ![don't use this](images/dont_use_this_to_download.png "Don't use this") | ![use this](images/use_this.png "Use this") | ![and this](images/and_this.png "and this") |

 ## Additional
-+ (Only High Sierra) If you have NVIDIA graphics card, use this terminal command to install Web driver
++ (Only High Sierra) If you have NVIDIA graphics card, use this terminal command to install Web driver:

 ```
 bash <(curl -s https://raw.githubusercontent.com/Benjamin-Dobell/nvidia-update/master/nvidia-update.sh)
 ```
-Code by [Benjamin-Dobell](https://github.com/Benjamin-Dobell/), use this [link](https://github.com/Benjamin-Dobell/nvidia-update/) to learn more.
+Code by [Benjamin-Dobell](https://github.com/Benjamin-Dobell/), visit this [link](https://github.com/Benjamin-Dobell/nvidia-update/) to learn more.
 + (Only High Sierra) I installed CUDA driver too, get this in [here](https://www.nvidia.com/en-us/drivers/cuda/mac-driver-archive/)
 + Updating...
 ## Thanks